ICCA – The Chemical Industry’s Contribution to a 2-Degree World

 fors.earth conducts worldwide stakeholder workshops to develop solutions

 By creating innovative, climate- and energy-friendly solutions for its own processes and for many other industries, the chemical industry aims to play a leading role in the transformation of the global economy.
-The ICCA as the leading trade association of the global chemical industry and in particular its Energy and Climate Change Leadership Group are committed to promoting this agenda.
+As the leading trade association of the global chemical industry, the ICCA and in particular its Energy and Climate Change Leadership Group is committed to promoting this agenda.
 To demonstrate the chemical industry's current and future contribution to a climate-neutral society, the ICCA's goal was to produce a compelling, concise and easy-to-understand publication that clarifies this contribution.

 For the preparation of this report, fors.earth and KPMG researched relevant technological solutions, innovations, business models and products.
 In addition to taking on the role of project manager, fors.earth developed, organised and led four workshops with external stakeholders in Germany, Japan, Brazil and the USA.
 The focus here was on integrating the perspectives and ways of thinking of various interest groups into the evaluation process for the solutions proposed in the report.
 Another important contribution was the participation in the preparation of the report, whose target groups are political decision-makers and the interested public.